ray-project/tutorial/README.rst

 and set them in another actor.
 You may want to read the documentation on `using Ray with TensorFlow`_.

+**Exercise 11:** Pass actor handles to tasks so that multiple tasks can invoke methods on the same actor.

 .. _`Anaconda Python distribution`: https://www.continuum.io/downloads
 .. _`Ray documentation`: http://ray.readthedocs.io/en/latest/?badge=latest
 .. _`documentation for wait`: http://ray.readthedocs.io/en/latest/api.html#waiting-for-a-subset-of-tasks-to-finish.